-RSL Level 4 and 5 Qualifications for Creative Industries Practitioners have been designed to build upon RSL’s Vocational Qualifications at Levels 1 to 3.
+RSL Awards' Level 3 – 5 qualifications for Creative Industries Practitioners have been designed to build on the successful range of Vocational Qualifications already available in Music, Performing Arts and Creative Digital Media.
 They are aimed at centres looking to offer progression to a higher level of education.

 The unifying element of work within modern creative industries is the expectation for practitioners to undertake a portfolio career.
 This suite of qualifications has been designed to encourage the development of skills and self-reflection needed to navigate a unique and varied route through a complex landscape of careers.